writecrow/lemmatizer/README.md

 [![Circle CI](https://circleci.com/gh/writecrow/lemmatizer.svg?style=shield)](https://circleci.com/gh/writecrow/lemmatizer)

 A PHP library for getting a lemma from a given word, and getting a list of words that map to a lemma.
+This does NOT support part of speech specification.

 ## Source data
 This lemma dictionary is largely based on [WordNet](https://wordnet.princeton.edu/), a project maintained at Princeton University.

+## Demo
+See the lemmatizer in action at https://lemmatizer.markfullmer.com/

 ## Usage in an application
 The included `index.php` file contains an interactive demo.